wynss/kesko/README.md

 <!-- ROADMAP -->
 ## Roadmap

+The roadmap is subject to change, but a very rough version is

 - [ ] URDF Support
-- [ ] locally attached cameras
+- [ ] Locally attached cameras
 - [ ] Python API
     - [ ] GYM integration

-See the [open issues](https://github.com/wynss/nora/issues) for a full list of proposed features (and known issues).
+    - [ ] Image data

 <p align="right">(<a href="#readme-top">back to top</a>)</p>